c64cryptoboy/ChiptuneSAK/docs/import_export.rst

 I/O Base Class
 -------------------

-All import and export of music formats is performed by classes that inherit from the ``ctsBase.ChiptuneSAKIO`` class.
+All import and export of music formats is performed by classes that inherit from the ``chiptunesak.ctsBase.ChiptuneSAKIO`` class.

 The following methods are available in every I/O class.
-If the song format is not supported by the individual I/O class, it will either attempt a conversion or raise a ``ChiptuneSAKNotImplemented`` exception.
+If the song format is not supported by the individual I/O class, it will either attempt a conversion or raise a ``chiptunesak.ctsErrors.ChiptuneSAKNotImplemented`` exception.
 Either is acceptable behavior.

 Import functions
 ++++++++++++++++

-.. autoclass:: ctsBase.ChiptuneSAKIO
+.. autoclass:: chiptunesak.ctsBase.ChiptuneSAKIO
     :members: to_chirp, to_rchirp, to_mchirp
     :noindex:

 Export functions
 ++++++++++++++++

-.. autoclass:: ctsBase.ChiptuneSAKIO
+.. autoclass:: chiptunesak.ctsBase.ChiptuneSAKIO
     :members: to_bin, to_file
     :noindex: